regiellis/sdxl-workflow-rl/README.md

 This repository includes an MIT License (see LICENSE file).
 Models and external node repos may have their own licenses; review them before commercial use.

----

-If you need this README adjusted (e.g., add Windows-specific batch scripts, pin exact repo commit hashes, or include a generated diagram), let me know.